 expand the Network adapters

-3. Now right-click on the adapter you want to turn off and select Disable Device.
+3. Right-click on the adapter you want to turn off and select Disable Device.

 select Disable Device